TheEmidee/JenkinsFileGenerator/documentation/index.md

 ```
 Configuration for the Jenkins pipeline generator.
-This module defines the structure and configuration for generating Jenkins pipelines.
+This is what should be at the top of the config file.
+It defines all the general settings, such as the project configuration, the global jenkins configuration, and the features to be used in the pipeline.
 ```
   * **pipeline_name**: Pipeline name.
 Used as an identifier at the top of the jenkinsfile (  (Required) Type: `str` )